PowerDNS/pdns/docs/dnsupdate.rst

 This tells **dhcpd** a number of things:

 1. Which domain to use (**ddns-domainname "example.org";**)
-2. Which reverse-domain to use (**dnssec-rev-domainname "in-addr.arpa.";**)
+2. Which reverse-domain to use (**ddns-rev-domainname "in-addr.arpa.";**)
 3. For the zones, where the primary master is located (**primary 127.0.0.1;**)